-When it comes to VA Disability Compensation, a veteran usually cannot receive VA pay in conjunction with any other kind of benefit related to the VA or to the military.
+When it comes to VA Disability Compensation, a veteran usually cannot receive VA disability payments in conjunction with any other kind of benefit related to the VA or to the military.
 It’s either one or the other (or whichever is the higher benefit).
-However, under certain circumstances, military retirees can receive both military retiree pay and VA disability compensation at the same time.
-Two types of benefits provide this dual receipt of pay: Concurrent Retirement and Disability Pay (CRDP), and Combat-Related Special Compensation (CRSC).
-This post is going to talk about CRDP, as previous posts have provided detailed explanations on CRSC.

 However, there was much dispute over this prohibition of receiving dual benefits.
 Interested parties argued that this prohibition was discrimination against military retirees.
 As a result, the 2004 National Defense Authorization Act (NDAA) ruled that military retirees who had a 50% or higher disability rating could receive VA compensation and their full retirement benefit.